cyril279/cyril279.github.io/hardware/cutter.md

 ```

 ## Launching inkcut from the host
-Now let's work on how to launch inkcut WITHOUT entering the container.
+Now let's work on launching inkcut WITHOUT entering the container.

 ### Test proper creation by attempting to launch inkcut from the host
 ```sh